ProteusMRIgHIFU/BabelViscoFDTD/README.md

 Please note that the Matlab implementation is still missing an updated high-level equivalence to `BabelViscoFDTD\PropagationModel.py`.
 Given most of my personal computing platform moved years ago to Python, the Matlab frontend is a low-priority by the time being.
 However, the compilation for Matlab frontend is still operational.

 # Release notes
+* 0.9.3  Sep 29, 2021.
+    * Improved support for both Metal and OpenCL.
+For Metal, stable operation is now feasible for large domains using all available memory in modern high-end GPUs.
+OpenCL is now supported in all OSs.
 * 0.9.2  June 13, 2021.
     * Add Rayleigh integral support in homoneous medium with CUDA, OpenCL and Metal backends.
     * Support for stress sources